josemariasola/StringNAndBlockStream/docs/README.md

 ```

 ## BlockStream
 Using the standard functions `read` and `write` can be cumbersome and requieres the use of low level concepts.
-These are example statements that use those funcitons:
+These are example statements that use those two funcitons:

 	out.write(reinterpret_cast<char*>(&block),sizeof block);
 	in.read(reinterpret_cast<const char*>(&block),sizeof block);

+Each time we need to write o read, we end up copy-pasting that un-intuitive boilerplate code.

 They requiere:
 - Three arguments (the stream, the start of the character block, its size).
 - One `reinterpret_cast`.
 - Use of a pointer type.
 - Use of the address-of operator (`&`).
-- And in the case of `read` use of const.
+- And in the case of `read`, use of `const`.

-Each time you need to write o read, you end up copy-pasting that boilerplate code.

-The header `BlockStream.h` abstracts out all six items, with a cleaner an simple syntax:
+The header `BlockStream.h` abstracts out all six items, with a cleaner an simpler syntax:

 	WriteBlock(out, block);
 	ReadBlock(in, block);

 ### How do I use it?
-Just copy the header `BlockStream.h` to your C++ project folder, include it in your source files, and writing and reading blocks to file streams.
+Just copy the header `BlockStream.h` to your C++ project folder, include it in your source files, and start writing and reading blocks to and from file streams.

 ```c++
 #include "BlockStream.h"